Page Updated: August 31, 2021

-- The Red River Planning District Office is closed to the public.
-RRPD staff are still working and phone calls and emails will be answered.
-They will continue to accept and issue permit applications through various means.
+- The Red River Planning District Office is open to the public.
 For more information visit their website www.redriverplanning.com.

 - R.M.
 Run Recreation Programs and Events - all programs and events have been postponed until further notice or cancelled.
 Keep up to date on any changes at https://www.rmofstandrews.com/p/program-registrations

 The following community cancellation and closure information will be updated on an ongoing basis: